Ferrell, Hart poke fun at racial stereotypes in 'Get Hard'

-LOS ANGELES, March 24 (Reuters) - A white collar criminal gets a stealth education in prison life from a fake ex-con in the raunchy new film “Get Hard,” in which comedy giants Will Ferrell and Kevin Hart take on race with provocative humor.
+LOS ANGELES (Reuters) - A white collar criminal gets a stealth education in prison life from a fake ex-con in the raunchy new film “Get Hard,” in which comedy giants Will Ferrell and Kevin Hart take on race with provocative humor.

 “Get Hard,” out in U.S. theaters on Friday, sees hapless millionaire James King (Ferrell) charged with fraud and given 30 days to prepare for prison.
 He turns to Darnell (Hart), a car-wash entrepreneur, to get him ready for life behind bars.